Tommy Shields

 Thomas Charles Shields (born August 14, 1964) is an American professional baseball coach and former infielder.
 Shields was an infielder in Major League Baseball (MLB) from 1992 to 1993 for the Baltimore Orioles and Chicago Cubs.
-In 2021, Shields was manager of the Wilmington Blue Rocks.
+He played in Minor League Baseball from 1986 to 1994, starting out in the Pittsburgh Pirates system.
+Shields was most recently the manager of the Northwest Arkansas Naturals.